Updated on June 28, 2021. Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

 Anyone who sells or distributes 1,000 to 20,000g is guilty of a third-degree felony, and he or she is subject to a fine of up to $10,000 and a sentence of one to five years in prison.

 Selling or possessing with intent to sell 20,000 to 40,000g is a second-degree felony which may be punished by a fine of up to $15,000 and five to eight years in prison.

 Selling or distributing 40,000 grams or more is a second-degree felony.
 The conviction may result in a fine of up to $20,000 and a mandatory minimum sentence of eight years’ imprisonment.

 Penalties for cultivating marijuana are similar to those of possession.
 However, the penalties become harsher with each subsequent conviction, and when committed within 1,000 feet of a school.

-In 2016, Ohio introduced a medical cannabis program which allows qualified patients to legally possess and use marijuana.
-This program is regulated by several state agencies and provides legal protections to patients, providers, doctors and caregivers who meet the requirements.
+Ohio’s medical cannabis program, instituted in 2016, allows qualified patients to legally possess and use marijuana.
+The program is regulated by several state agencies, and provides legal protections to patients, providers, doctors and caregivers who meet the requirements.

-The Ohio medical cannabis program created under HB 523 in 2016 stipulates that only a certified marijuana doctor can recommend medical cannabis for the treatment of qualifying conditions.
-So, any patient or caregiver looking to use medical marijuana must apply for a recommendation from a physician who has registered with the State Board of Pharmacy to serve as a cannabis doctor.
+The Ohio medical cannabis program stipulates that only a certified marijuana doctor can recommend medical cannabis for the treatment of qualifying conditions.
+Any patient or caregiver looking to use medical marijuana must apply for a recommendation from a physician who has registered with the State Board of Pharmacy to serve as a cannabis doctor.